ANISIMOV-STUDIO/IOT_App/lib/presentation/widgets/common/glassmorphic/README.md

 # Glassmorphic Components Library

 ## Overview
-A modular, web-optimized collection of glassmorphic card components for the HVAC Control application.
+A modular, web-optimized collection of glassmorphic card components for the BREEZ Home application.
 This library provides various card styles with blur effects, gradients, neumorphic designs, and glow effects.

 ## Components Structure